-Tamsin’s hula learning has been primarily with or adjacent to Kumu Rich Pedrina of Hālau Hula O Nāpunaheleonāpua since 2006, with a brief but wonderful period dancing in a hālau in Munich affiliated with Kumu Nalani Keale.
-Workshops with Kaumakaiwa Kanakaʻole, Taupōuri Tangarō, Kumu Mark Hoʻomalu, Kumu Kaulu Amaral, Kealiʻi Reichel, Kuana Torres and other generous experts provide additional inspiration and guidance as she continues along this hula journey.
+Tamsin’s hula learning has been primarily with or adjacent to Kumu Hula Rich Pedrina of Hālau Hula ʻO Nāpunaheleonāpua since 2006, with a brief but wonderful period dancing in a hālau in Munich affiliated with Kumu Nalani Keale.
+Workshops with Kaumakaiwa Kanakaʻole, Kekuhi Kanahele, Taupōuri Tangarō, Kumu Mark Hoʻomalu, Kumu Kaulu Amaral, Kealiʻi Reichel, Kuana Torres and other generous experts have provided additional inspiration and guidance as she continues along this hula journey.

 To keep up her own training, Tamsin has travelled frequently to mainland Europe to learn with visiting kumu hula and their affiliated groups.
-She is proud to be part of a small but growing community of teachers and students in Europe under Kumu Rich Pedrina, and very much hopes to visit Hawaiʻi in the near future.
-In 2019, Tamsin was honoured to host Kumu’s first ever workshop in London and is excited for his next visit to Europe in 2020/21.
+She is proud to be part of a small but growing community of teachers and students in Europe under the guidance of Kumu Hula Rich Pedrina, and has her sights set on visiting Hawaiʻi in 2022!
+In 2019, Tamsin was honoured to host Kumu’s first ever workshop in London and is excited for his next visit to Europe.

 When COVID-19 struck, Hawaiian Hula UK moved online, offering a mix of free and pay-as-you-go open practice sessions and full hula classes for new and existing students.
-Workshops, classes and private lessons will continue in a hybrid format of in-person and online learning for the foreseeable future.
+HHUK workshops, classes and private lessons look set to continue in a hybrid format of in-person and online learning.